 Strengthening Community Connections in the Regenerative Poultry Value Chain

-Our research questions include: (1) How do regenerative poultry farmers and processing plant workers currently organize their supply chain, and what are the main challenges they face?
+Our research questions included: (1) How do regenerative poultry farmers and processing plant workers currently organize their supply chain, and what are the main challenges they face?
 (2) What are the benefits and limitations of using affinity groups and farmer-to-farmer learning circles to promote supply chain justice?
 (3) What current governmental and non-governmental policies and programs exist to support regenerative poultry, particularly for Latino farmers and workers, and what recommendations can we make to better these supports?

 Project Objectives:

-Through the proposed activities, farmers and workers will learn about structures of shared governance and peer-to-peer learning including how to run farmer learning circles and affinity groups.
-We will provide opportunities for farmers, workers, and community members to learn from each other about the benefits of regenerative poultry practices, and how to implement these on their farms.
-Lastly, participants will learn about programs and policies that can support farms and supply chain development.
+This project aimed to better understand and create a more equitable supply chain for regenerative poultry in Minnesota, Wisconsin, and Iowa.
+Through the proposed activities, farmers and workers learned about structures of shared governance and peer-to-peer learning, including how to run farmer learning circles and affinity groups.
+We provided opportunities for farmers, workers, and community members to learn from each other about the benefits of regenerative poultry practices and how to implement these on their farms.
+Participants also learned about programs and policies that can support farms and supply chain development.

 Cooperators